mcarifio/blog/src/upgrade-postgres-to-12.md

 2. Using [JSON/JSONB to store data](http://www.postgresqltutorial.com/postgresql-json/) and to format query results using the [to_json](https://www.postgresql.org/docs/12/functions-json.html) function.

-3. Finally, exposing the database using [postgREST](https://github.com/PostgREST) for a "direct api" experience.
+3. Exposing the database using [postgREST](https://github.com/PostgREST) for a "direct api" experience.

 There are still missing pieces: